yujinakayama/atom-lint/README.md

 Specify an executable path for `flake8` command.
 Similar to the `rubocop` path argument described above.

+## Contributors

+Here's a [list](https://github.com/yujinakayama/atom-lint/graphs/contributors) of all contributors to Atom-Lint.

 ## License

 Copyright (c) 2014 Yuji Nakayama